dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 ![Log in Auth0 Angular 2 app](https://cdn.auth0.com/blog/ng1-to-ng2/ng2-dinos-log-in.jpg)

-We want to be able to use methods from the `AuthService` in our header component so let's open `header.component.ts`, inject `AuthService`, and make it available in the constructor:
+We want to be able to use methods from the `AuthService` in our header template so let's open `header.component.ts`, inject `AuthService`, and make it available in the constructor:

 ```typescript
 // ng2-dinos/src/app/header/header.component.ts